Plumber’s find possibly tied to 2014 Texas megachurch theft

 “It really seemed like this is a movie.
 This is a movie plot.
 This is not something that happens in everyday life.
 We were just absolutely blown away by it,” Lindsey said.
 “You speculate.
 What is this?
 What happened?
 Why didn’t somebody come back and get this money?
 What’s it doing in a wall?
 Why didn’t somebody discover it before now?”

 Lakewood Church did not confirm the plumber’s account of what he found.
-A Houston Police spokesman said Friday the agency was trying to determine what it could say publicly about its investigation.

 In a statement, Lakewood Church said an undisclosed amount of cash and checks were recently found during repair work but did not offer additional details about the discovery or whether it could be tied to the missing $600,000.